 Cypher Card is a smart credit card that remind you of your budget using its accessible and straight-forward ink screen display.
 It is an easy way to be aware of how much you spend so you can make a wiser decision before swiping the card.

 Money management has been a "modern life problem".
 People are not saving their money as wise as they are spending it.
-There are many banking apps that aim to help better money management, but they are either redundant or unintuitive to access.
-Many credit card users are not fully aware of their spending patterns as well as not having a budgeting habit.
+There are many banking apps that aim to help better money management, but they are either too redundant or unintuitive to access.
+I found this opportunity to access budget management on the credit card, the item that we hold when making purchases.
+Cypher will become a more intuitive way for users to be more conscious of their spending habits and what they buy.